seantilbury/tsohost-wp-cli-updates-using-cron/README.md

 0 1 * * 0 /bin/bash /var/sites/y/yourdomain.co.uk/wp-db-optimise.sh

 Updates will run daily at midnight and database optimisation weekly on sunday at 1am

+#Testing

+To test that these scripts run OK SSH into your site and sun the script manually buy using

+./wpcli.sh
+and
+./wp-db-optimise.sh

+#Day to Day
+Keep an eye on the emails that are sent from the CRONJOB and look for errors and check the operation of the site, just in case an update breaks it. if it does look at the email of the update plugins and log in by SSH and wp plugin nameofplugin --disable